iamMwirigi/ISSUE-TRACKER/README.md

 - Always use the correct field values (e.g., `status` must be "solved" or "unsolved").
 - All endpoints require a valid JWT access token in the `Authorization` header.
 - Use the returned `id` from create/list endpoints for retrieve, update, and delete.
+- For file uploads, use FormData instead of JSON and include the file in the `attachments` field.
+- Supported file types: images (jpg, png, gif), documents (pdf, doc, docx), and other common formats.
 - If you get an error, check the response for details and make sure your request matches the documented format.